OWASP-Foundation/OWASP-wiki-md/Hartford.md

 helping make application security visible...

-If you would like to sponsor either the food and/or door prizes for an upcoming meeting, please email [James McGovern](mailto:james.mcgovern@owasp.org) with your proposal.
+If you would like to sponsor either the food and/or door prizes for an upcoming meeting, please email [Alvin Fong](mailto:alvin.fong@owasp.org) with your proposal.
 Independent of any financial considerations, sponsorship priority is driven by those who drive participation in OWASP to their employees and customers.

 ## Call for Sponsors/Speakers